colinxy/colinxy.github.io/preference_hist.md

 ### 2016-01-30

-- I prefer Python to Javascipt.
+- I prefer Python to Javascript.
 - I prefer C++ to Java.
 - I prefer emacs to vim.